y-yawnn/CS100_Javascript/README.md

 - Populate a dropdown menu with options read from options.txt.
 - When an option is selected, append the selected option to a "history" list displayed on the div element in the web page.

+### Test Your Changes
+Open the HTML files in your browser to verify your solution.

+### Commit and Push Your Changes
+Commit your changes and push your changes to your remote repository.